- Home

 Lower the band back in a controlled manner by slowly extending arm to original position.

-Complete 3 sets of 12 repetitions on both arms.
+Complete three sets of 12 repetitions on both arms.

-* This exercise can also be performed while standing.
-Using one arm, lean forward against a bench or counter until back is parallel with ground and loop band through hand resting on bench.
+*This exercise can also be performed while standing.
+Using one arm, lean forward against a bench or counter until back is parallel with ground, then loop band through hand resting on bench.

 Main muscles : Glutes, quadriceps, hamstrings